WebSlinger88/Quizzical/README.md

 ### **STRATEGY** <a name="strategy"></a>

 The strategy of the Quizzical website is to entertain and educate users.
+Our long term ambition is that Quizzical hopes to move into an e-commerce situation where the product is licenced and the product is part of an expanded range.
+Quizzical hopes to have multiple categories ranging from movie trivia, sports, history, and even geography!
+It is expected, that within a period, a cloud based storage system will be put in place to further improve the playability and replay value.
+Another long term strategy is that we hope to offer the public the ability to add their own questions and ultimately host our own API.

 ---